 543 R1 – Regulations and Procedures for Distribution of NonSchool Publications by Students

 Students of the Urbandale Community School District have the right, protected by the First Amendment to the United States Constitution, to exercise freedom of speech.
-This includes the right to distribute to other students and staff, at reasonable times and places, unofficial written material, petitions, buttons, badges, or other insignia, except expression which:
+This includes the right to distribute to other students and staff, at reasonable times and places and in reasonable manner, unofficial written material, petitions, buttons, badges, or other insignia, except expression which:

-6. constitutes insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence or defamation of character based upon a person’s race, color, religion, creed, sex, sexual orientation, gender identity, disability, age or ethnic origin);
+- constitutes insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence or defamation of character based upon a person’s race, color, religion, creed, sex, sexual orientation, gender identity, disability, age or national origin);

-7. presents a clear and present likelihood that, either because of its content or the manner of distribution, it will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities, will cause the commission of unlawful acts or the violation of lawful school regulations.
+- presents a clear and present likelihood that, either because of its content or the manner of distribution, it will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities, or it will cause the commission of unlawful acts or the violation of lawful school regulations.

 These regulations and procedures apply to the distribution of unofficial materials by Urbandale Community School District students on District premises or at school activities.
 Persons not students wishing to distribute unofficial materials shall contact the Superintendent’s office.
 Distribution of student materials in classrooms for classroom activities may be regulated by the classroom teacher to insure compliance with curriculum objectives and District regulations.

-1. Any student wishing to distribute material must first submit for approval a copy of the material to the building principal at least twenty-four (24) hours in advance of the desired distribution time, together with the following information:
+- Any student wishing to distribute material must first submit for approval a copy of the material to the building principal at least one (1) school day in advance of the desired distribution time, together with the following information:

 a.
 Name, homeroom and telephone number of the student submitting the request;